 These capabilities have no equivalent in Datagma's product.

-GTM Workspace and GTM Studio: From data to execution.
+GTM Workspace and GTM Studio: From Data to Execution

 GTM Workspace gives sellers a single screen where prioritized accounts, AI-drafted outreach, and deal execution converge.
 AI agents handle account research, CRM updates, signal monitoring, and next-step recommendations.
 Seismic reported 54% productivity gains and 11.5 hours saved per week per seller using it.